 The What, Why, and How of interdisciplinary teaching, plus examples of interdisciplinary teaching in a variety of disciplines.

-Association for Integrative Studies (AIS).
+Association for Interdisciplinary Studies (AIS).

 This comprehensive site on interdisciplinary teaching and learning includes guidelines for this approach to education, articles and AIS newsletters, the online journal, Issues in Integrative Studies, and selected interdisciplinary syllabi.